I remember my first college Chinese class.

 Here are 8 reasons why you should learn Chinese pinyin:

 1. You need pinyin to look up words in the dictionary.
 If you hear Chinese words and phrases in everyday speech and you would like to look it up, then you need to know the hanyu pinyin equivalent.
 If you encounter them online, then you can copy and paste the character into a dictionary.
-(Of course, if you are tired of looking things up in the dictionary, you can always use the FluentU smartphone app, which has Chinese audio and interactive transcripts that you look up and see examples for any word by tapping on it.
+(Of course, if you are tired of looking things up in the dictionary, you can always use the FluentU app from the iTunes or Google Play store, which has Chinese audio and interactive transcripts that let you look up and see examples for any word by tapping on it.)

 2. Digital Chinese input is best done through pinyin.
 Young Chinese people are forgetting how to write Chinese characters because Chinese input is fastest through pinyin.